 Facility Maintenance in 2018: Complete Checklist August 1, 2018 – Posted in: Blog

 Preventive maintenance is an essential part of running a business efficiently and economically.
 You’ll want to stay on top of any issues that may crop up to avoid having to pay for emergency repairs and replacements.
 That’s not even counting the money you lose during any unplanned downtime.
 Doing routine inspections, tests, and servicing will not only keep your expenses within your budget, but it can also even save you money in the long run.
 Now, a good commercial building maintenance program should have a complete checklist for each of the major building systems such as the lighting, HVAC, and plumbing.
 Of course, no two facilities are completely alike.
 Your “facility” could be a plant, a commercial office, or even a rental property.
 That being said, there are some quality building maintenance steps that can be applied to most situations.
-To help you ensure that everything in your building is in good working order, we’ve constructed a total facility maintenance checklist that you can use.
+To you ensure that everything in your building is in good working order, we’ve constructed a total facility maintenance checklist that you can use.

-One of the most important parts of property maintenance is ensuring your roof is in good condition which will help extend its life and prolong the time between replacements.
+One of the most important parts of property maintenance is ensuring your roof is in good condition which will extend its life and prolong the time between replacements.